 Football: Everton end long wait for derby win over Liverpool

-LIVERPOOL, England: Everton enjoyed their first Premier League win at Liverpool since 1999 with a 2-0 victory at Anfield condemning Juergen Klopp's fading champions to a fourth straight home defeat.
+LIVERPOOL, England: Everton enjoyed their first Premier League win at Liverpool since 1999 with a 2-0 victory at Anfield condemning Jurgen Klopp's fading champions to a fourth straight home defeat.

 The win moved seventh-placed Everton, who had not won in 20 attempts in the league against their Merseyside rivals, level with Liverpool on 40 points.